 Stephanie has passed the British Driving Society (BDS) Preliminary and Intermediate exams; the BDS Carriage Driving Road Driving Assessment Test and the WATO Certificate of Competence (Welfare of Animals in Transport).
 Stephanie also successfully completed the Emergency First Aid for the Workplace course.
 In 2011, she passed the PTTLS teaching adults course through Bolton University to gain a government 'licence to teachadults.

-Stephanie is Assistant Commissioner British Driving Society Gloucestershire and North Wiltshire and is a Member of the Gloucestershire Local Access Forum committee.
+Stephanie was Assistant Commissioner British Driving Society Gloucestershire and North Wiltshire.